OpenDataScotland/jkan/_datasets/north+ayrshire+council-building+warrant+applications.md

 category:
 - Planning and Development
 date_created: ''
-date_updated: '2017-07-02'
+date_updated: ''
-license: The Building Standards Register is list of applications designed to meet the requirements of Section 24 of the Building (Scotland) Act 2003.
-This requires local authorities to keep a Building Standards Register for the geographical area of the authority.
+license: No licence
 maintainer: North Ayrshire Council
-notes: <p>DCAT feed</p>
+notes: <p>The Building Standards Register is list of applications designed to meet the requirements of Section 24 of the Building (Scotland) Act 2003.
+This requires local authorities to keep a Building Standards Register for the geographical area of the authority.</p>
 organization: North Ayrshire Council
 original_dataset_link: https://maps-north-ayrshire.opendata.arcgis.com/maps/north-ayrshire::building-warrant-applications
 records: null